Tianyue818/ueraser/README.md

-This repository contains the code of our paper (ID 1514).
+This repository contains the code of our paper (Submission ID: 1514).

 ### General Usage of UEraser
 ```python